DigiLive/windows-registry/README.md

 }
 ```

-You can also iterate over sub-keys and values using built-in iterators:
+You can also iterate over subKeys and values using built-in iterators:

 ```php
 foreach ($key->getSubKeyIterator() as $name => $subKey)